Browse Articles

 Components will have functionality only related to themselves.

-Difference between Component and Directives
+Difference between Angular Components and Angular Directives

-Next, the question that arises in our mind is how Angular identifies the components among many other files?
+Next, the question that arises in our mind is how Angular identifies the components among many other files.
 The answer is that, if you open any ts file of the component, you will see @component metadata and below it, there will be one class.
 The @component decorator is responsible for identifying the class as a component and for specifying its metadata.

 Now, let us move towards creating our first component.
 Initially, your app structure will look something like this: